mhoennig/hs.hsadmin.ng/README.md

 gw clean test # gw is from the .aliases file
 ```

-For information about how to run the tests in IntelliJ IDEA against a remote Podman deamon, see also in the chapter above just with the HOST:PORT-based DOCKER_HOST.
+For information about how to run the tests in IntelliJ IDEA against a remote Podman daemon, see also in the chapter above just with the HOST:PORT-based DOCKER_HOST.

 ### How to Run the Application on a Different Port?